Published on Apr 11, 2018 in Crowdfunding News

 For now, we’re going to discuss paid upvotes with small budgets.

-Because of the nature of Steem, we assumed that paid upvotes would only deliver a positive ROI when you used a large budget to boost your post to the top of the trending page.
+Because of the nature of ROI from Steem, we assumed that paid upvotes would only deliver a positive ROI when you used a large budget to boost your post to the top of the trending page.
 However, we were wrong!
 Smaller budgets can work with paid upvotes, and you shouldn’t be afraid of utilizing this promotion method with a smaller budget.

 Our budget’s varied, but we mostly stuck around the 5 SBD mark, and in return averaged around 4 SBD and 2 Steem Power.